Bharath8071/Bharath8071/README.md

 - ⚡ Transitioning from **Embedded Systems → Software Backend Developer**
 - 🚀 Always curious to **design algorithms, optimize code, and build scalable systems**
 - 🌍 Working on projects combining **IoT, VR, Cloud, and AI**
-- 🎯 Currently at **B1 English level** → learning one word daily to grow communication skills

 ---